leap-ai/remix-my-face/README.md

    yarn
    ```

-4. Create a `.env` file in the root directory and replace `your_api_key` with your actual Leap API key:
+4. Create a `.env` file in the root directory and fill in `your_api_key` with your Leap API key:

 ```
 LEAP_API_KEY=your_api_key
 ```

-5. Run the development server:
+5. Start the development server:

    For npm: